TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_web_with_python.md

 ### Algorithms

 #### What is the difference between Stack and Queue data structure?
+Stack data structure have just one pointer, adding operation (push) or removing operation (pop) take place from the <br>
+top of the list, where the pointer is.
+Principle: LIFO (Last In First Out)

+Queue have two pointers.
+One of each side of the list.
+The front side can take a new operation (enqueue), <br> to remove (dequeue) an operation the pointer should use the other side, the rear.
+Principle: FIFO (First In First Out)

 #### What is BubbleSort?
 Describe the main logic of this sorting algorithm.
 #### Explain the process of finding the maximum and minimum value in a list of numbers!
 #### Explain the process of calculating the average value in an array of numbers!